VIPC Awards Commonwealth Commercialization Fund Grant to Virginia Commonwealth University

 CCF grants support startups, critical early technology testing and market validation efforts

-RICHMOND, VIRGINIA, UNITED STATES, May 29, 2023/EINPresswire.com/ -- The Virginia Innovation Partnership Corporation (VIPC) today announced that Virginia Commonwealth University (VCU) has been awarded a Commonwealth Commercialization Fund (CCF) grant for $75,000 in support of a commercialization project being conducted by Dr. Vamsi Yadavalli.
-VIPC’s CCF programs have distributed more than $48 million to Virginia-based startups, entrepreneurs and university-based inventors since 2012.
+RICHMOND, VIRGINIA, UNITED STATES, June 2, 2023/EINPresswire.com/ -- The Virginia Innovation Partnership Corporation (VIPC) today announced that Virginia Commonwealth University (VCU) has been awarded a Commonwealth Commercialization Fund (CCF) grant for $75,000 in support of a commercialization project being conducted by Dr. Youngman Oh.
+VIPC’s CCF programs have distributed more than $49 million to Virginia-based startups, entrepreneurs and university-based inventors since 2012.

 VCU is a public research university that is based in Richmond, Va.
-Dr. Yadavalli is a Professor in the Department of Chemical and Life Science Engineering at VCU.
-His research and lab work at the interface of materials science, nanotechnology and biology to understand and harness multiscale behavior from the nano to the macro scales.
-This CCF grant will be used to further develop a portable, easy-to-use blood test that can be used by veterinarians to improve the standard of care for animal health.
+Dr. Oh is Professor of Pathology in VCU’s Department of Pathology, as well as the Director of the Cancer and Metabolic Disorder Lab at VCU.
+Dr. Oh has published over 110 articles in peer-reviewed journals, and has received over $5 million in external funding for his research.
+He is a nationally and internationally recognized scholar in the insulin-like growth factor (IGF) field, and was inducted into the National Academy of Inventors’ VCU Chapter in April 2023.
+This CCF grant will be used to further develop and determine the efficacy of a novel, targeted antibody therapy for triple-negative breast cancer, prior to FDA approval.

-“We are very excited to receive a CCF grant from VIPC,” said Dr. Yadavalli.
-“We hope to better equip veterinarians everywhere to improve animal healthcare and quality of life, and we are incredibly grateful to VIPC for bringing us one step closer to this goal.”
+“We are thrilled to receive a CCF grant from VIPC,” said Dr. Oh.
+“The ultimate goal of this study is to save lives, and this grant will bring us one step closer to achieving that goal by enabling us to advance and perfect this innovative therapy.”

-“We are pleased to award a CCF grant to support Dr. Yadavalli’s commercialization efforts at VCU,” said Hina Mehta, PhD, VIPC’s Director for University Programs.
+“We are pleased to award a CCF grant to support Dr. Oh’s commercialization efforts at VCU,” said Hina Mehta, VIPC’s Director for University Programs.
 “VIPC’s CCF higher education grant program plays an important role in getting funding to Virginia’s entrepreneurially-minded university researchers as they work to take innovations from lab to market.
-Dr. Yadavalli and his team are developing an innovative veterinary solution that could radically improve the quality, timeliness and cost of animal care, with an initial focus on needs within the equine market.”

-CCF accepts applications and awards funding on a rolling basis to Virginia’s small businesses and

-university-based innovators.
-The CCF Higher education grant program seeks to fund high-potential Virginia-based academic research teams that are developing technologies with strong commercial potential.
-The grants support early technology and market validation efforts such as customer discovery,
+Dr. Oh and his team are developing a very promising antibody therapy for triple-negative breast cancer.”

 About the Commonwealth Commercialization Fund (CCF)